electronstudio/python_book/chapters/text_quizes.rst

 Improved guessing game
 ----------------------

-:numref:`code-loop` with a hint whether the guess is greater or lesser than the answer.
+:numref:`codeloop` with a hint whether the guess is greater or lesser than the answer.

 .. literalinclude:: programs/07_loop2.py